IBM/TSML.jl/README.md

 ## Project Status

-The package is tested against, and being developed for, Julia `1.0` and above on Linux and macOS.
+TSML is tested and actively developed on Julia `1.0` and above for Linux and macOS.

 There is no support for Julia versions `0.4`, `0.5`, `0.6` and `0.7`.